lavajuno/afskmodem/README.md

 #### Parameters:
 > digitalModulationType: (required, digitalModulationTypes) Type of digital modulation to transmit.

-> trainingSequenceOscillations: (optional, int) Number of oscillations of the training sequence
+> trainingSequenceTime: (optional, float, default:0.5) Length of the training sequence in seconds.

 #### Functions:
 ##### tx():